rmartin5/aqua-sim-ng/README.md

 #### Requirements and On-going work
 This code is meant to be as a add-on to current NS3 software and therefore requires NS-3 and all pre-requirements of said software.
 Current work of Aqua-Sim Next Generation is in very early stages and therefore will be extremely buggy (so use with caution).

-Examples, Tests, and overall protocols are unsupported at this time.
+Examples, Tests, Helpers and overall protocols are unsupported at this time.

 --------------------------------------
 #### License

 Copyright (c) 2015 UWSN Lab at the University of Connecticut.
 All rights reserved.

+Robert Martin : <robert.martin@uconn.edu>